conradakunga/Blog/_posts/2021-03-20-using-system-text-json-to-enforce-api-logic.md

 }
 ```

-But our contract is still not correct - the name is not correct.
+But our contract is still not correct - the date of birth is not correct.

 This we can fix with another attribute  [JsonPropertyName](https://docs.microsoft.com/en-us/dotnet/api/system.text.json.serialization.jsonpropertynameattribute?view=net-5.0)